Sewickley, Pennsylvania: In popular culture

 In 1995, the movie Roommates was filmed in and around Pittsburgh, Pennsylvania including Sewickley.

-Roommates starred Peter Falk, D. B. Sweeney, and Julianne Moore, and was directed by Peter Yates.
-The same year, parts of the movie Houseguest was filmed in Sewickley including Sewickley's main streets, Broad Street and Beaver Street.
+Also in 1995, parts of the movie Houseguest were filmed on Sewickley's main streets, Broad Street and Beaver Street.
 The Bruegger's Bagels on Beaver Street was temporarily transformed into an operating McDonald's during shooting of Houseguest.

 In 2002, parts of The Mothman Prophecies were filmed in the Sewickley area.

-Scenes from the Netflix show Sweet Magnolias was also filmed at the intersection of Broad Street and Beaver Street.
-Scenes from Jack Reacher, starring Tom Cruise, and The Lifeguard, starring Kristen Bell, were filmed in the town near the Sewickley Manor apartments and condominiums.
-Foxcatcher, starring Steve Carell, Mark Ruffalo, and Channing Tatum, began filming in the Sewickley area in October 2012.
+Scenes from the Netflix show Sweet Magnolias were filmed at the intersection of Broad Street and Beaver Street.

+Scenes from Jack Reacher and The Lifeguard were filmed near the Sewickley Manor apartments and condominiums.

+Foxcatcher was filmed in the Sewickley area in October 2012.

-The fictional 1/24 scale town of Elgin Park, by artist and photographer Michael Paul Smith, was loosely based on Sewickley.
+The fictional 1:24-scale town of Elgin Park, by artist and photographer Michael Paul Smith, was loosely based on Sewickley.

 Sid Lang, a primary character in Wallace Stegner's 1987 novel Crossing to Safety, grew up in Sewickley.